akshai07/Advanced-C-Lab-Manual/Module 7.md

 Result:
-Thus, the program is verified successfully
+Thus, the program to read a file name from user is verified successfully